90. Pele nutmegs Eusebio

 It soon became apparent, however, that club president Tapie had provided something extra still.
 Having pumped a fortune into the club over the previous half-decade in a desperate obsession with lifting the European Cup, the ex-government minister was clearly concerned that even that wasn’t enough against the might of Milan.

 So, in the week before the final, Marseille player Jean-Jacques Eydelie approached Valenciennes players Jacques Glassmann, Jorge Burruchaga and Chistophe Robert asking them to “ease off” in a league fixture four days beforehand.
-Not only would it allow Marseille to effortlessly seal the title, it would spare them any injuries or stress ahead of the crucial Champions League.
+Not only would it allow Marseille to effortlessly seal the title, it would spare them any injuries or stress (despite going through stress management classes at rx drug rehab every three months) ahead of the crucial Champions League.

 Three weeks after Marseille’s emotional European victory, detectives dug up an envelope containing 250,000 francs in the garden of Robert’s aunt.
 He later admitted to accepting the bribe.